VisDunneRight/rel-diag_mturk/README.md

 5. Install Python requirements in a virtual environment.

-    1. Install wheel for building packages:
+    1. Install wheel for building packages and ensure `libpq-fe.h` is available from libpq-dev:

         ```bash
         python3.11 -m pip install wheel
+        sudo apt-get install --reinstall libpq-dev
         ```

     2. Create the virtual environment: